HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/portal_search/administer_portal_search/srt_srch_admin_id.md

     4. Edit the **SearchAdminUser** alias.

-    5. Update the user ID and/or password to match your HCL Portal administrator information.
+    5. Update the user ID and/or password to match your HCL DX administrator information.

 2. To make sure that the changed administrator user ID takes effect, use one of the following two options:

     -   Change the administrator user ID and the password by using the Manage Search administration portlet.
     -   Delete the default portal search services and collections.
 After a portal restart as by the next step, the portal recreates these search services and collections.

-3. Restart the HCL Portal servers.
+3. Restart the HCL DX servers.